-CBC BROADCAST CENTRE [PeterPaul.ca] — A host of Canadian celebrities joined together on Friday for the “Canada for Haiti” telethon at CBC headquarters on Front St., raising over $9 million dollars after a devastating earthquake caused widespread damage and death on January 12.
+CBC BROADCAST CENTRE [PeterPaul Media] — A host of Canadian celebrities joined together on Friday for the “Canada for Haiti” telethon, raising over $9 million dollars after a devastating earthquake caused widespread damage and death on January 12.

 A host of Canada NGO’s including the Canadian Red Cross, Care Canada, Free the Children, UNICEF, and World Vision, will split the donations evenly.
-Live musical performances by K’Naan, Nelly Furtado, and Canadian band Metric entertained the millions of viewers who tuned in.
+Live musical performances by K’Naan, Nelly Furtado and Canadian band Metric entertained the millions of viewers tuning in.

 Gov. Gen. Michaelle Jean addressed the Haitian people directly in a taped statement from a Montreal fundraiser.
 “We are looking everywhere for ways to help you, to support your efforts and to let you know that you are not alone, everyone is thinking of you,” she said.

 Director Atom Egoyan, speaking directly to the Haitian people, said “We‘ll be there for you in the days, months, and years to come,” during a media scrum prior to the show.